 Since its inception in 2013, The Woven Tale Press has been through quite an evolution.
-While I knew it would be Web-based, back then, my primary focus was to feature noteworthy bloggers; I had been blogging for a couple of years, and was frustrated with how quickly posts were relegated to my archives, how my Web presence was largely obscured by the vastness of cybersphere.
+While I knew it would be primarily an online entity, back then, my primary focus was to feature noteworthy bloggers; I had been blogging for a couple of years, and was frustrated with how quickly posts were relegated to my archives, how my online presence was largely obscured by the vastness of the web.

 My mother was the first person to whom I voiced my idea for The Woven Tale Press, when she took me out for lunch on my 50th birthday.
 That was to be my last birthday we’d celebrate together, before fierce dementia set in and she became essentially bedridden.
 She’d already grown quite frail–I remember how uncomfortable she had been sitting on the hardwood restaurant chair, and our waiter bringing her a cushion.